schtibe/rmux/README.md

 * bash
 * rsync

-It assumes that you connect to some kind of unix.
-And has fixes for few quirks on solaris.
+It also assumes that you connect to some kind of unix and has fixes for few quirks on solaris.
 To make rmux useful you need:

 * python (2.6, 2.7.
 3.x)
 * vim